ga-wdi-lessons/express-intro/readme.md

 ```

 > The `package.json` file contains metadata about your app or module.
 NPM is also able to manage scripts related to the project.
 We won't dive into this but [more here](https://css-tricks.com/why-npm-scripts/).
 Most relevant to us right now is that the file includes the list of project dependencies like the Gemfile did in our Ruby projects.

+NOTE: use `npm init -y` to accept all defaults instead of going through the prompts.

 The next thing we'd like to do is install the Express node module.
 Unlike with bundler, instead of adding a dependency by updating a file, we instead use the `npm` command from the terminal: